 Senate Bill No. 218, introduced by Senator Duplessis, aims to amend the Code of Criminal Procedure to provide specific provisions for post-conviction relief for defendants convicted by a non-unanimous jury verdict.
 The bill adds a new ground for relief under Article 930.3, stating that a conviction obtained by a non-unanimous jury verdict is a valid basis for seeking post-conviction relief.
 Additionally, it modifies Article 930.4 to clarify that applications alleging such convictions are not considered repetitive and are not barred by existing limitations.
 This change allows defendants to seek relief without the constraints typically applied to repetitive applications.

-Furthermore, the bill amends Article 930.8 to include an exception to the two-year time limitation for filing post-conviction relief applications, allowing those convicted by a non-unanimous jury verdict to file beyond this period.
-The amendments ensure that the limitations on filing for relief are jurisdictional and cannot be waived, except in cases involving non-unanimous jury verdicts.
-The proposed changes are set to take effect on August 1, 2025, and aim to address the legal implications of non-unanimous jury convictions in Louisiana.
+Furthermore, the bill amends Article 930.8 to include exceptions to the two-year time limitation for filing post-conviction relief applications.
+Specifically, it states that if a conviction was obtained by a non-unanimous jury verdict, the application will not be subject to the usual time restrictions.
+The proposed changes are set to take effect on August 1, 2025, and aim to ensure that individuals convicted under non-unanimous jury verdicts have a fair opportunity to challenge their convictions.